JieyuWu/ToyotaMod/Fingerprinting.md

 [◄ Home](https://github.com/commaai/openpilot/wiki)

-**Getting Car Unrecognized: Dashcam Mode, but have a supported make and model of car?
+**Getting `Car Unrecognized: Dashcam Mode`, but have a [supported make and model of car](https://github.com/commaai/openpilot#supported-cars)?
 Use the following guides to add support.**

 # Fingerprinting 2.0
 Used for all officially supported makes such as Honda, Toyota, and is also supported in Hyundai.